 Histoplasmosis is a systemic infection.
-It is caused by inhaling spores of the H. capsulatum fungus, which is present worldwide but endemic to the Ohio and Mississippi river valleys in the United States, where the CDC estimates 60% to 90% of people who live in the region have been exposed to the fungus at some point during their lifetime, and to certain regions of Central and South Americas.
+It is caused by inhaling spores of the Histoplasma capsulatum fungus, which is present worldwide but endemic to the Ohio and Mississippi river valleys in the United States, where the CDC estimates 60% to 90% of people who live in the region have been exposed to the fungus at some point during their lifetime, and to certain regions of Central and South Americas.
 Additional studies are revealing that the extent of histoplasmosis is wider than traditionally thought with cases in Africa, Australia, and Asia.
 Histoplasmosis is most dangerous to infants and people who have HIV/AIDS or an otherwise weakened immune system.
 In Latin America, histoplasmosis is one of the most common opportunistic infections among people living with HIV, where 30% of HIV/AIDS patients diagnosed with histoplasmosis die from it.
 It is especially a problem in regions of the world where antiretroviral therapy (ART), which prevents HIV infected people from reaching the stage where they are especially vulnerable to histoplasmosis and other opportunistic infections, is not widely available.

 The fungus H. capsulatum is commonly found in bird or bat droppings.
 When contaminated soil is disturbed the microconidia become airborne.
 Infection occurs when microconidia is inhaled.
 It is then deposited in the alveoli and quickly converted to a parasitic yeast form in host tissues.
 Infection is usually asymptomatic.